How A Big Expensive House Can Ruin Your Life And Path To Financial Freedom

 So you're looking for a big expensive house to upgrade your life.
 Perhaps the pandemic has made you want to live it up a little because tomorrow is not guaranteed.
 You’re suffering from real estate FOMO and you're sick of putting your life on hold.
 I get it!

-Looking back, I don't regret the decision on bit.
+Looking back, I don't regret the decision.
 The intrinsic value of real estate has gone way up because we're all spending much more time at home.
 Further, it has felt nice raising our two young children in a bigger house so they can run around more.

 The Desire For A Big Expensive House Emerges